ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 ![](LinearReg-ExpectedChange-Next-1Yr.png)
 **Expected Financial Situation in 1 Year (Age 18–34)**

 •	The trend coefficient is -0.0015, indicating a small but consistent decline in short-term financial expectations among the 18-34 age group.
 The model’s **R-squared of 0.287** suggests that 28.7% of the variability in expectations can be attributed to the trend.
 The **p-value (< 0.0001)** demonstrates that this trend is highly significant and unlikely to have occurred by chance.
-While the R-squared shows room for other influencing factors, the significant p-value highlights the reliability of the observed trend.
+While the R-squared shows room for other influencing factors, the considerable p-value highlights the reliability of the observed trend.

-•	Overall, this suggests short-term financial expectations for the coming year are becoming slightly less optimistic over time.
+•	Overall, this suggests short-term financial expectations for the coming year are becoming slightly less optimistic.
 This trend reflects potential short-term uncertainty.
 However, other factors should be taken into consideration as well.

 ![](LinearReg-ExpectedChange-Next-5YR.png)